 Whether it’s a husband, partner, mother, friend, or doula, having someone that will be a cheerleader and support person is key to a natural childbirth.
 Labor support will help you focus and stay more positive through all the stages of labor.

 A 2017 study about continuous labor support found that, compared with women who had usual care (no labor support), women who labored with continuous support received the following benefits:

 - Shorter labors

-- More likely to have a “spontaneous” birth (with neither cesarean section, vacuum extraction, or forceps)
+- More likely to have a “spontaneous” birth (starts without induction), with neither cesarean section or assisted delivery

 - Less likely to have an epidural or use pain medication